White jihad: Definition

 White jihad is a form of fused extremism exemplified by cases of white supremacist activists drawing on jihadism, methods, narratives and propaganda to promote their violent ideals and perpetrate terrorist attacks.
 According to academics Ariel Koch, Karine Nahon and Assaf Moghadam, white jihad represents a "clear and present danger".
 They trace the historical roots of white jihad to the relationship between Nazi dictator leader Adolf Hitler and Palestinian imam Amin al-Husseini during World War II, and to the ideals of racial separation shared between neo-Nazi George Lincoln Rockwell and Black Muslim leader Malcolm X.

 White supremacism and jihadism converge on antisemitism, anti-Americanism, and opposition to liberal democracy and adopt similar propaganda narratives.
 Jihad and Islamist terrorism are romanticized by some white supremacist activists, while the Islamogram online jihadist community adopts propaganda elements from neo-Nazism and the alt-right.
 During the 2010s, methods of attack generally associated with jihadist terrorism began to be praised and adopted by white supremacists, such as suicide attacks and car-ramming attacks.
 For example, a member of neo-Nazi group Aryan Strikeforce planned a suicide attack against anti-fascists, while a French Generation Identity member evoked the idea of using his car to carry out a jihadist-style attack.
+Neo-Nazi Anders Behring Breivik also described al-Qaeda as "the most successful revolutionary movement" and originally planned to record the beheading of Norwegian Prime Minister Gro Harlem Brundtland.
 A growing adoption of the notion of the martyr also made its appearance among white supremacists, with neo-fascist accelerationists openly promoting the idea of "saints", analogous to the notion of the martyr in jihadism.
+Neo-Nazis have also adopted the Islamic suffix "Peace be upon him", when referring to their "saints".